triptu/go-lox-interpreter/playground/README.md

 ### Todo

 - Once Netlify has latest bun, we can use it for build and deploy.
+Currently it's a manual process, using Netlfiy's CLI.
 - Change the interpreter to return error throughout instead of panicking.
-As TinyGo doesn't support panic, the WASM experience in case of runtime error is not good.
+As TinyGo [doesn't support recover](https://github.com/tinygo-org/tinygo/pull/4380) in WASM yet, the experience in case of runtime error is not good.
 - Write lezer grammar for lox, to use it for syntax highlighting in code mirror.
-Currently, we've done two things on top of JS' language pack -
+I tried this but it was quite complex and didn't seem worth the effort.
+Currently, I've done two things on top of JS' language pack to make the experience nicer -
     - added lox based code snippets for autocomplete which overrides the js ones
     - added a view plugin to syntax highlight lox keywords not present in the js grammar